nhilkin/hiring-engineers/answers.md

 sudo nano /etc/datadog-agent/checks.d/my_metric.py
 ```

-The Python file can be edited to include the following script that will provide the custom metric.
+The Python check file can be edited to include the following script that will provide the custom metric.
 In the script we need to import the ```AgentCheck``` class from the checks module.
 Since the metric needs to return a random value between 0 and 1000, we need to import ```randint``` from the random module.
-The method ```self.gauge()``` is used to send a guage of a random number between 0 and 1000 for my_metric every time it is called:
+The method ```self.gauge()``` is used to send a guage of a random number between 0 and 1000 for every time my_metric is called:
 ```
 from checks import AgentCheck
 from random import randint